 Do I have to pay to get verified?

-If you submit the application throughout the most official way of all (via Instagram itself), it doesn’t cost you a penny.
-If you decide to apply with the help of a publicist or an agency, you will need to pay.
+If you submit the application through the official way (via Instagram itself), it won't cost you a penny.
+If you decide to apply with the help of a publicist or an agency, you will need to pay, surely.
 But even if you do decide to collaborate with agencies, make sure they’re not a scam and are official Instagram Partners.

 How many followers should I have to get the verification badge on Instagram?